-- Get away from the pesticides (if applicable) - Call Poison Control at 1-800-222-1222 (if possible, have the label with you when you call)
+- Get away from the pesticides (if applicable) - Call Poison Control at 1-800-222-1222 (if possible, have the label with you when you call) - Go the a hospital or clinic immediately.

 A severe poisoning can seriously injure or even cause death.
 Other severe symptoms include: